dawnsbury/dawnsbury-days-example-mods/README.md

 2. For each creature, the `StateCheck` code of each of its QEffects applies.
 3. If at least one StateCheck event applied during step 2, the state-check repeats from step 2.
 This way, you can use a StateCheck event to create another Ephemeral QEffect on yourself or another creature.
 4. When no more state-check events apply during step 3, the state-check ends.

+## Troubleshooting

+**Missing async.** Some decompilers, such as the JetBrains decompiler, omit the keyword "async" in their decompiled async lambda methods.
+If you copy-paste such decompiled code into your project, it will either fail to compile (if it contains an `await` expression) or it will function incorrectly and produce a warning.
+To fix this, and as a general rule, if a method signature contains `Task` or `Task<something>` as the return value, you must declare that method as `async`.
+See [Async/await coroutine engine](#asyncawait-coroutine-engine).

+**System.Drawing.Color vs. Microsoft.Xna.Color.** If your mod adds visual elements, such as a flyout overhead, it may need to specify a color using the type `Microsoft.Xna.Color`.
+To refer to that type, your project must either reference the NuGet package `MonoGame.Framework.WindowsDX` or must reference the assembly `MonoGame.Framework.dll` that you'll find in the `Data` folder of the game, in the same folder as `Dawnsbury Days.dll`.

+**Missing IllustrationName.** If your mod adds something that needs an illustration, such as a new item or QEffect, you may want to use an existing illustration by referring to its `IllustrationName`.
+This enum is in the `Common.dll` library that you'll find in the `Data` folder of the game and must also reference.

 ## Licensing